surprise777/notes/source_md/VirtualMemory.md

       * great for fast allocation
     * Con
       * generally harder to coalesce
+* Improvment performance of the allocation algorithm
+  * keep the hole list sorted
+    * Pro
+      * when blocks are freed we would like the ability to coalesce adjacent free blocks into single larger block
+      * It is much easier if the free blocks list is sorted by address
+      * we just have to look at the preceding and following block on the list once we find the insertion point for the newly freed blocks
+      * otherwise all free blocks have to be examined to determine if coalescing is possible or not
 * Hardware for Relocation Requirement
   * Basic Idea
     * add relative addr to the process starting/base addr to form a real addr